 - the need for a blood transfusion or temporary colostomy

 The doctor who performed your pelvic laparoscopy will analyze the findings.
-If a biopsy was taken, a pathologist (a specialist in disease diagnosis) will examine it in a laboratory.
-He or she will send a report detailing the results to your doctor.
+If a biopsy was taken, a specialist in disease diagnosis called a "pathologist" will examine it in a laboratory.
+A pathology report detailing the results will be sent to your doctor.

 Normal results of a pelvic laparoscopy indicate that the reproductive organs and any other organs examined are normal in size and appearance.
 A normal report also documents the absence of cysts, tumors, or other abnormalities in the pelvic area.

 Abnormal laparoscopy results can indicate any one of numerous conditions including:

 - uterine fibroids, which are benign tumors